 The Oude Church is a cultural center in which doubles up as the oldest city building.
 It was once a thriving church in the 13th-century.
 At the moment, it hosts religious and cultural activities such as spiritual concerts.

-In your second day in the city, you definitely want to experience some nightlife, don’t you?
+In your second day in the city, you want to experience some nightlife, don’t you?
 Well, the Leidseplein center is yours to visit.
 It is a bustling square and nightlife center.
 Each night, the center is a beehive of entertainment, nightlife, dining, and shopping.

 By far the most striking thing about the Netherlands is its love for flowers.
 This Bloemenmarkt market in Amsterdam brings together all stakeholders in the field of flower marketing.
 Unlike your ordinary market, this one floats on barges atop the canal that snakes its way through the city.

 The museum traces the history of the city.
-It was once an orphanage but now collects and showcases numerous interactive exhibitions, artifacts, and artworks which trace the history of the city from the beginning of time till now.
+It was once an orphanage but now collects and showcases numerous interactive exhibitions, artifacts, and artworks which trace the history of the town from the beginning of time till now.